 Yesterday, May 3, marked 25 years since I left my former employment as an editor at Holt, Rinehart and Winston, Publishers.
-It was a warm, sunny, humid day, one of those days that puts the last nail in the coffin of spring.
+It was a warm, sunny, humid day, one of those days that finally banishes the last traces of spring.
 I remember standing in the parking lot for the last time, looking back at the dark green glass cube that had been my home away from home for the previous 8 years, thinking: Now what?

 I left with a mixture of trepidation and relief.
 Trepidation because I had no safety net; no new job awaited.
 Relief, because the stress of months on end of 90-hour weeks and unrelenting pressure were taking a toll on my health and sanity.
-Had I not quit, some kind of collapse, a heart attack or stroke, or absolute burnout, were pretty much gonna happen, real soon.
+Had I not quit, some kind of collapse, heart attack or stroke or absolute burnout, was pretty much gonna happen, real soon.

-My boss had been nice enough to line up a freelance project that would provide enough income to keep the wolves at bay while I figured out the next step.
+My boss had been nice enough to line up a freelance project that would provide just enough income to keep the wolves at bay while I figured out the next move.

-At one time Holt had been a pretty good nameplate, not to mention a great place to hang your hat, professionally speaking.
+At one time Holt had been a pretty good nameplate, and a great place to hang your hat, professionally speaking.
 But by the time I came along in the late 1980s, it was old and worn out, a spent force.
-Harcourt Brace, flush with fresh cash courtesy of its new partner Jovanovich, had just bought Holt’s skeletal remains and moved in a bunch of hard-chargers from headquarters in Orlando to whip it back into shape.
+Harcourt Brace, flush with fresh cash courtesy of its new partner Jovanovich, had recently purchased Holt’s skeletal remains, and moved in a bunch of hard-chargers from headquarters in Orlando to reanimate the once-proud enterprise.
 I was not long out of grad school, having given up on a career in education when the gritty realities of that profession became plain.

-It wasn’t a place for slackers.
+Holt wasn’t a place for slackers.
 Nominal hours were 9 to 5, but for those of us in Science and Math Editorial, the real workday began when everyone else went home, and you could work uninterrupted.
 Nobody told you this; you just figured it out.
 I remember my first Christmas Eve at Holt.
-Official closing was announced at noon.
+Official closing was announced at noon, and most departments took full advantage.
 But in our area no one stirred.
 One o’clock, two o’clock, all hands present and accounted for.
-Three, four, and five passed in similar fashion.
-People start drifting out one or two at a time between 6 and 7, with the last holdouts hanging on until long after dark.
+Three and four passed in similar fashion.
+People start drifting out one or two at a time between 5 and 6, with the last holdouts hanging on until long after dark.
 And so it went.

 At that time the publishing profession was in transition.
 Once upon a time you took five years to put together a book.
 And you had a whole team to help you do it.
 There was a lot of slack time, and the pace was gentle.
 You really only sweated in the last few weeks before publication.
 Once the book was done, you had six months or a year or two of light schedules and long lunches as you gradually ramped up for the next project.